Skip to content

 • Stainless steel

-When buying tape, you must take tensile strength into consideration to avoid damage to the shield.
+When buying tape, consider tensile strength to avoid damaging the shield.

 Conductive fabric isn't fabric in the traditional sense.
 It's more like a metallic textile with similar physical properties to that of fabric.